Building your Tembo Plan

 What is a mortgage prisoner?

-In short, customers who bought mortgages (often sold by less than scrupulous advisors many years ago) are now finding they are unable to move onto a new deal or a lower rate.
-This leaves them stuck in limbo, paying the lender’s standard variable rate (SVR), which can climb up to 9%.
+In short, customers who bought mortgages are now finding they are unable to move onto a new deal or a lower rate.
+This leaves them stuck in limbo, paying the lender’s standard variable rate (SVR), with some paying up to 9% in interest.
 Mortgage prisoners are paying thousands of pounds in interest charges over and above what they should be each year, leaving them financially trapped.
 The situation regularly leads to depression, anxiety or family breakdown.

 The pain and hardship caused by being a mortgage prisoner doesn’t appear to be going anywhere soon.
-Despite this affecting an estimated 250,000 homeowners across the country, the government has made little tangible process to help mortgage prisoners.
+Despite this affecting an estimated 250,000 homeowners across the country, there has been little tangible progress to help mortgage prisoners.

 Why is this happening?